npgy/blog.npgy.net/blog/2022-10-08-add-devtools-to-discord.md

     - macOS: `~/Library/Application Support/discord`
     - Linux: `~/.config/discord`

-2. Edit the settings.json file in your preferred text editor.
+2. Inside the `discord` folder you just navigated to, there will be a file called `settings.json`.
+Edit that in your preferred text editor.
     - Add this line to the end of the file: `"DANGEROUS_ENABLE_DEVTOOLS_ONLY_ENABLE_IF_YOU_KNOW_WHAT_YOURE_DOING": true`

 The whole file should look something like this once you've added that line: